Top 10 Things To Do In Maupiti

 5. Catch Panoramic Views

-No specially marked sign will point you to this special spot, just walk to the highest section of the road that circles the island.
-From up here, enjoy beautiful views of Maupiti’s southern side during the day and millions of stars at night.
+No specially marked sign will point you to this particular spot, just walk to the highest section of the road that circles the island.
+From here, enjoy beautiful views of Maupiti’s southern side during the day and millions of stars at night.

 4. Hike Mount Teurafaatiu

-You’ll definitely work up a good sweat climbing the steep trail to the summit of Mount Teurafaatiu.
+You’ll work up a good sweat climbing the steep trail to the summit of Mount Teurafaatiu.
 But once at the top – you won’t want to leave.
-From up here, you can truly appreciate the magnificent colors of the lagoon and the engineering marvel that is the airport runway.
+From the summit, you can truly appreciate the magnificent colors of the lagoon and the engineering marvel that is the airport runway.
 On a clear day, you can even see Bora Bora in the far distance – and easily spend a few hours up here!

 3. Dive With Manta Rays